BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-unittesting.md

 Here is a guide on [creating unit tests in NetBeans using JUnit](../NetBeans/JUnit).
 Follow it first to create a unit test class with functions to test your program.
 You don't have to enter the code that you see there - that's for a test project that the tutorial walks through; instead, we'll give you test case code to use below right here on this lab page.

+## Extra Credit (10%): New Code Samples
+Do you have a code sample that you've written that you are willing to add to this lab project?
+In your README, include the function that doesn't work correctly and a description of the bug, and we might share it (anonymously) in this lab for others to explore!

 ## Exporting your Project for Submission

 When you're done, write a README for your project, and save all your files, before exporting your project to ZIP.
 In your README, answer any bolded questions presented on this page.
 Here is a [video tutorial](../Modules/IDE/Module2) describing how to write a README for your project, and how to export it.